Regularity of powers of quadratic sequences with applications to binomial ideals: Introduction

-Computing the regularity of powers of binomial edge ideals of a general graph seems more challenging compared to the regularity of powers of monomial edge ideals.
-Even in the case of simple classes of graphs, the regularity of the powers of their binomial edge ideals are not known.
+Computing the regularity of powers of (parity) binomial edge ideals of an arbitrary graph seems more challenging compared to the regularity of powers of monomial edge ideals.
+Even in the case of simple classes of graphs, the regularity of the powers of their binomial edge ideals is not known.
 So, naturally one restricts the attention to important subclasses.
 In \cite{JAR1}, we studied the Rees algebra and first graded Betti numbers of binomial edge ideals which are almost complete intersections.
-We proved that except unicyclic graphs of girth $3$, all other almost complete intersection binomial edge ideals are generated by $d$-sequences.
+We proved that almost complete intersection binomial edge ideals are generated by $d$-sequence.
+Cutkosky, Herzog and Trung proved that if $I$ is an ideal generated by a $d$-sequence of $n$ forms of the same degree $r$, then for all $s \geq n+1,$ $\reg(I^s) = (s-n-1)r + \reg(I^{n+1})$, \cite[Corollary 3.8]{CHT}.
+This expression depends on the number of generators of $I$.
+Moreover, in our situation, computing the linear polynomial boils down to computing $\reg(I^{n+1})$, which itself is challenging when the graph has a large number of edges.
 Note that a $d$-sequence is a quadratic sequence.
-Moreover, in the case of $d$-sequences, computation of the related ideals become much simpler.
-Using these techniques, we obtain upper bounds as well as precise expressions for the regularity of powers of almost complete intersection binomial edge ideals.
+Moreover, in the case of ideals generated by $d$-sequence, the computation of the related ideals becomes much simpler.
+Using the upper bounds in Theorem \ref{reg-graded-filtration} and Corollary \ref{reg-d-sequence}, we compute the regularity of powers of binomial edge ideals of cycles, star graphs and balloon graphs.
+For other almost complete intersection binomial edge ideals, we obtain bounds for the regularity of their powers.

 \begin{theorem} Let $G$ be a finite simple graph and $J_G$ denote its binomial edge ideal in the polynomial ring $S$. \begin{enumerate} \item If $G = K_{1,n}$, then $\reg(S/J_G^s) = 2s$ for all $s \geq 1$. \item If $G = C_n$, then $\reg(S/J_G^s) = 2s + n - 4$ for all $s \geq 1$. \item If $G$ is a tree such that $J_G$ is an almost complete intersection ideal, then